DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

 Create a new list of books in the REPL, with at least 5 books in your list.
 Make sure the total number of books in the list is an **odd** number.
 How do you get python to print out the book in the middle of the list?
 What about the three books in the middle?
-Remember that the first value in a slice is *exclusive*, and the final value is *inclusive*.
+Remember that the first value in a slice is *inclusive*, and the final value is *exclusive*.

 ## Solution